-ABLEnow is tailored to meet the needs of the disability community with an easy-to-use debit card for daily expenses, auto-sweep functionality for maximizing investment ease, and a gifting portal that allows family and friends to contribute.
+ABLEnow is tailored to meet the needs of the disability community with an easy-to-use debit card for daily expenses, auto-sweep functionality for maximizing investment ease, and the ability for family and friends to contribute.

 For too long, people with disabilities could not save for the future out of fear of losing their benefits.
 Advocates fought hard to change this, resulting in the federal ABLE Act and the ABLEnow program.

 ABLEnow accounts are made possible by the Stephen Beck Jr., Achieving a Better Life Experience (ABLE) Act of 2014, considered the most significant federal legislation to address the needs of persons with disabilities since the Americans with Disabilities Act.
 The ABLE Act authorized states to establish tax-advantaged savings programs for individuals with disabilities.

 Money in your ABLEnow account may be used to pay for Qualified Disability Expenses.
 An expense is “qualified" if: